 to people's relationship to God

-YORK UNITED MINISTRIES:
+YORK UNITED MINISTRIES (YUM):

 York Pines United Church along with King City United Church and New Hope United Church, is a member of York United Ministries, a collaboration within the United Church of Canada.
 Each member church remains as distinct congregation but shares ministry personnel and provides mutual support to one another in the fulfillment of their individual ministries.